nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 2.md

 impl Example for i8 {}
 ```

-In this example we require on the [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) trait from Rust's standard library (`std`), that is the same trait that the `{}` formatting placeholder relies on.
+In this example we require the [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) trait from Rust's standard library (`std`), that is the same trait that the `{}` formatting placeholder relies on.
 Since `Display` is already implemented for every number type, we can entirely rely on default implementation.

 #### Associated Types

-An associated type is needed where some part of a trait is variable.
+An associated type is needed when some parts of a trait are variable.
 An associated type may have prerequisites, just like traits itself.

 ```rust
 trait Operation {